 What’s the best kitchen floor tile?

-With all of the fantastic tile materials, colors and sizes available – and virtually infinite design options – we asked our senior designer, Janice Teague CKD/CMD, about popular kitchen floor tile options.
+With all of the fantastic tile materials, colors and sizes available – and virtually infinite design options – what should you know?

 True or False: Is tile taking wood out of kitchen floors?